SUMMARY ABOUT OUR RESEARCH INTO MIRRORTWINS

 Our mission is to unravel the mystery about mirror twins.
 There is no official scientific definition of a mirror twin.
 We think it is important for all monozygotic twins and their parents and of course especially mirror twins to hear about this phenómenon so that they can better understand and appreciate themselves and each other.

 * We explore our own development in an artistic way.
-Gitta with photocollages and me with drawings.
+Gitta with photocollages and Lenneke with drawings.
 Sometimes we combine our artworks, for instance the video’s about our mirrored phsycical characterístics.

 * We interview other mirror twins and map their mirror charácteristics, looking for a definition of a mirror twin.

-* We invéntorize what has been written in science about this subject, especially about their origin.
+* We invéntorize what has been written in science about this subject, especially about their origin and have contact with several scientists en researchers.

 * We make mini podcasts about our discoveries